HacksCreator102/UILIB/Docs.md

 ## Notes

-* Fully animated and responsive for a polished UI experience.
+* Fully animated and responsive UI.
-* Tabs, sliders, toggles, and dropdowns are all **interactive with smooth animations**.
-* Notifications fade in/out and stack at the bottom-right corner.
+* Components and notifications automatically size to fit content.
 * Designed for **ease of use** in Roblox LocalScripts.
+* Compatible with **modern dark-themed projects**.